Vanguard Short-Term Treasury ETF

 VGSH

-VGSH is an exchange-traded fund (ETF) that invests in short-term U.
+VGSH is an exchange-traded fund that invests exclusively in short-term U.

 S. Treasury bonds.
-It is designed as a low-risk investment vehicle, offering investors stability and preservation of capital with minimal interest rate exposure.
+Its primary identity is as a low-risk, highly liquid cash management tool for investors seeking stability and minimal interest rate sensitivity.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily